L A S T M I N U T E !

 A cemetery for the Evangelical community

 All burial spaces in Turkey are allocated according to specific religious and ethnic groups.
-Currently existing cemeteries are assigned to Muslims Turks or Armenians and Greeks Christians, etc. There is no cemetary for Turkish Protestants.
+Currently, existing cemeteries are assigned to Muslims Turks or Armenians, Greeks Christians, etc. There is no cemetary for Turkish Protestants.
 Hence the dilemma and the difficulties that arise when the an ethnic Turk who is not a Muslim dies.

 As seen in the slides below, the cemetery needs to be restored before it can be used.

-If you are interested in any of this projects, please contact us!
+If you are interested in any of these projects, please contact us.